elysium-suite/minos/README.md

 ```
 3. Browse to `http://localhost`.

-By default, the configuration and database don't reset when you start the engine.
-Set the `"reset=1"` flag in the `[settings]` directive to reset on launch.
+By default, the configuration and database don't reset when you start the engine, as long as there is a currently existing `running-config.cfg`.
+Set the `"reset=1"` flag in the `[settings]` directive to reset every time the engine launches.

+## Scoring Engine Mechanics

+- Check round runs every 2-3 minutes
+- Team gets 1 point for each service up and functional each check
+- Team gets 0 points for each service down
+- Each five consecutive service down checks is -5 point penalty (SLA violation)

+## CSS Points

+(WIP) Engine takes CSS scores from an HTTP post request.
+If you're making your own client scoring software, request and auth token then use it.
+Your auth token will be the only one accepted for the machine for the duration of the scoring session, until it expires (5 mins without use) or the scoring engine resets.

 ## Configuration